6 Games for Next-Level Game-Based Learning

 The object of Card Picker is to match side one of a flashcard to side two.
 While this may sound simple enough, the game increases in complexity by offering six possible matches and requiring the learner to pick the correct option.
 With each answer, the learner earns points for correct pairings and speed of selection.
 Learners also have a set number of lives, which are used up with each wrong answer.
 To better hone their knowledge, learners can select a specific category of flashcards.

 2. Card Hunter

-Card Hunter is essentially a matching game – with a twist.
-The game increases in difficulty as learners successfully complete each round.
-In round one, the learner is presented with two pairs of flashcards and they must match the correct pairs.
+Card Hunter is a matching game with a twist.
+The game increases in difficulty as learners complete each round.
+In round one, the learner has two pairs of flashcards that they must match.
 If the pairs are matched correctly on the first try, the learner earns points and moves to the next round.
 If the pairs are incorrectly matched, the user loses a life and starts over with two pairs of cards.

-Learners can also choose specific categories of cards to focus on, and the learning platform tracks the total amount of time it takes to finish the game, which the learner can use to compare their progress for next time.
+Learners can also choose specific categories of cards to focus on.
+The learning platform tracks the total amount of time it takes to finish the game, which the learner can use to compare their progress for next time.